Other sections in Masters:

 The programme, which attracts high-calibre students from all over the world, provides an advanced grounding in key areas of IT and management.

 Close collaboration with industry partners ensures that the programme combines academic rigour with business-relevant content, equipping you with the skills and knowledge needed for a wide range of careers – including technology management and IT consulting, change or project management, and business analysis.
-Through its interactive style of learning and challenging tasks such as company research projects, ITMOC also sets you up for the future by helping you develop important process skills that employers will value.
+Through its interactive style of learning and challenging tasks such as company research projects and company research internships, ITMOC also sets you up for the future by helping you develop important process skills that employers will value.

 12-month full-time course, starts in October